 People like this (and there are 100’s, even 1000’s of these tweets) are true to the culture.

 They’re REALLY about that My Hero Academia life.

 They’re not bias or blind to people making mistakes or blatant ignorance.
-But they see Horikoshi had no bad intentions when making My Hero Academia.
+But they see Horikoshi had no bad intentions when making

 And that’s why after his apology, statement, and Shounen Jump’s statement – they support Horikoshi.